alovajs/alovajs.github.io/docs/04-request-timing/03-use-fetcher.md

 const App = () => {
 const {
-// The fetching attribute is the same as loading, true when a pull request is sent, and false after the request is complete fetching, error, onSuccess, onError, onComplete,
+// The fetching attribute is the same as loading, it is true when a pull request is sent, and it is false after the request ends fetching, error, onSuccess, onError, onComplete,

-// Only after calling fetch will the request to pull data be sent.
-You can repeatedly call fetch multiple times to pull data from different interfaces. fetch
+// After calling fetch, a request to pull data will be sent, and fetch can be called repeatedly to pull data from different interfaces fetch
 } = useFetcher();

-// Trigger data pull in event
-const handleSubmit = () => {
+// Trigger the data pull in the event const handleSubmit = () => {
-// Assuming you have finished modifying the todo item...
+// Assume the modification of the todo item has been completed...

-// Start pulling the updated data
+// Start to pull the updated data
-// Case 1: When you clearly know to pull the first page of todoList data, pass in a Method instance fetch(getTodoList(1));
+// Situation 1: When you clearly know that the data on the first page of todoList is pulled, pass in a Method instance fetch(getTodoList(1));

-// Case 2: When you only know to pull the data of the last request of the todoList, filter by the Method instance matcher fetch({
+// Situation 2: When you only know to pull the last requested data of todoList, use the Method instance matcher to filter fetch({
 name: 'todoList',
 filter: (method, index, ary) => {
-// Return true to specify the Method instance to be pulled return index === ary.length - 1;
+// Return true to specify the Method instance that needs to be pulled return index === ary. length - 1;
 }
 });
 };

 return (
-{/* Render unified pull state */}
+{/* Render the unified pull state */}
 { fetching ? <div>{{ Fetching data in the background... }}</div> : null }
 {/* ... */}
-<button onClick={handleSubmit}>Modify todo item</button>
+<button onClick={handleSubmit}>Modify todo items</button>
 );
 };
 ```